carlobaldassi/ArgParse.jl/doc/argparse.rst

 .. function:: add_arg_table(settings, [arg_name [,arg_options]]...)

-    This function is almost equivalent to the macro version.
-Its syntax is stricter (tuples and blocks are not allowed and argument options are explicitly specified as ``Options`` objects) but the ``arg_name`` entries need not be explicit, they can be anything which evaluates to a ``String`` or a ``Vector{String}``.
+    This function is very similar to the macro version.
+Its syntax is stricter: tuples and blocks are not allowed and argument options are explicitly specified as ``Dict`` objects.
+However, since it doesn't involve macros, it offers more flexibility in other respects, e.g. the ``arg_name`` entries need not be explicit, they can be anything which evaluates to a ``String`` or a ``Vector{String}``.

     Example::

         add_arg_table(settings,
             ["--opt1", "-o"],
-            @options begin
+            Dict(
-                help = "an option with an argument" end,
+                :help => "an option with an argument" ),
             "--opt2",
             "arg1",
-            @options begin
+            Dict(
-                help = "a positional argument"
+                :help => "a positional argument"
-                required = true
+                :required => true
-            end)
+            ))

-    Note that the OptionsMod module (provided by the `Options package <https://github.com/JuliaLang/Options.jl>`_) must be imported in order to use this function.
+    Note that the ``Dict``s are constructed using Julia 0.4 syntax in the above example.

 .. _argparse-argument-table-entries: